Why is it that the evil often prosper?

 The question of Divine Providence troubles many people.

-We can best explain this mystery by quoting the words of Swedenborg from the work entitled the New Jerusalem and its Heavenly Doctrine:
+This mystery can best be explained by examining the words of Swedenborg from the work entitled the New Jerusalem and its Heavenly Doctrine:

 "They who think of the Divine Providence from worldly affairs conclude that its working is of a general nature, and that particulars depend upon human agencies.
 But such persons are unacquainted with the mysteries of heaven, because they form their conclusions under the influence of the love of self and the love of the world, and of their gross delights.